Ashrockzzz2003/webhook.soc/README.md

 # Setup Webhooks

 This web application enables maintainers of Amrita Summer of Code (ASoC) 2025 projects to easily configure GitHub webhooks for their repositories.
-The app automatically syncs repository activity to `amritotsavam.cb.amrita.edu` to track project progress throughout the Summer of Code program.
+The app automatically configures webhooks for your repos to sync repository activity to track project progress throughout the Summer of Code program.

 ## Features

 -   **GitHub OAuth Authentication**: Secure sign-in with GitHub credentials
 -   **Project Repository Discovery**: Automatically fetches ASoC projects you maintain
 -   **Batch Webhook Configuration**: Select and configure webhooks for multiple repositories at once
--   **Real-time Progress Tracking**: Monitors pull requests, issues, and comments
 -   **Responsive Design**: Works seamlessly across desktop and mobile devices

 ## Tech Stack